mikaelwaltersson/Simple.Mocking/README.md

 * Can mock/fake any interface or delegate
 * Refactor friendly syntax, no "magic string" (except for event add/remove)
 * No record/replay which just clutters down test code
-* Easy to learn, small API ([Getting started with Simple.Mocking])
+* Easy to learn, small API

 **.NET Core version (2.0) released at September 2, 2019**
 No feature changes, just ported to .NET Core.
-(Thanks to pull request from @rerikson)
+(Thanks to pull request from [@rerikson](https://github.com/rerikson))

 **Other sources of information**